nodeblocks-dev/geekle-supply-user-adapter/README.md

 Run the dev server by Nodeblocks Cloud SDK to develop the custom adapter locally.
 At the first time you run the dev server, the CLI asks you to create the `.env.<service>` and `nbc.sdk.json` files.
 These files are inside the working directory.
 Update the values in `.env.<service>` accordingly.
+Now when you run the command, it will actually start the dev server.

 ```bash
 # Run nbc adapter dev